Vishvajeet590/Guilt/README.md

 <h1 align="center">Guilt</h1>
 <p align="center">
-Guilt is an inspiration from meta (pun intented), it tracks the apps usage and maps it with geo locoation data where the app was last used.
-The app is built for
+Guilt is an inspiration from Meta (pun intented), it tracks the apps usage and maps it with geo locoation data where the app was last used.
+The app is built to collect data points for users app usage behaviour at different locations.
 </p>

 <p align="center">